davidbmitchell/davidbmitchell.github.io/_posts/2015-06-11-Atlanta-Braves-WAR-Comparison.md

 {% endhighlight %}

-Next, we can download the data from Baseball-Reference using the getrWAR() function from the openWARData package, the [getfWAR()](/assets/getfWAR.R) function I wrote.
+Next, we can download the data from Baseball-Reference using the getrWAR() function from the openWARData package.
+To get the FanGraphs WAR we can use the [getfWAR()](/assets/getfWAR.R) function I wrote.
 Also, let's go on and download playerID map from [Crunch Time Baseball](http://crunchtimebaseball.com).
 {% highlight r %}
 rWAR <- getrWAR()
 fWAR <- getfWAR(2015)